 Who Receives a W-2?

-Workers and independent contractors sometimes perform the same or similar tasks, and they can even work side-by-side for the same company, but workers have less autonomy with regard to how and when their job is performed.
+Workers and independent contractors sometimes perform the same or similar tasks, and they can even work side-by-side for the same company.
+But workers have less autonomy with regard to how and when their job is performed.
 The IRS has very specific tests that determine who's an independent contractor and who qualifies as an employee.
 It's a clear indication that your employer considers you to be an employee if you were asked to fill out a Form W-4 at the start of your employment.

 Using Your W-2 To Prepare Your Tax Return

-You'll use the information contained on your Form W-2 to complete your Form 1040 tax return when the time comes, but not every box on Form W-2 will be transferred to your return.
+You'll use the information on your Form W-2 to complete your Form 1040 tax return when the time comes, but not every box on Form W-2 will be transferred to your return.
 Some of the boxes are informational only, such as your employer's identification number.

 Other boxes are worth paying special attention to, however, and some might require that you file other tax forms.

 The IRS website provides exhaustive form instructions that walk you through using your W-2 to fill out your Form 1040 tax return.